ericbutz/developer-portal/app/resources/business-verified-customer/handling-controller-and-customer-statuses.md

 ---
 # Handling business verified Customer statuses

-You have successfully created a business verified Customer; however, there are cases where Dwolla will need more information to fully verify the identity of the Controller or Business.
+You have successfully created a business verified Customer; however, there are cases where Dwolla will need more information to fully verify the identity of the Controller and/or Business.
 Read on to learn more.

 **If your Controller and Business are identity verified,** you can skip to the [retrieve beneficial owner status](/resources/business-verified-customer/handling-controller-and-customer-statuses.html#retrieve-beneficial-owner-s-status)  at the bottom of the page to continue with your business verified Customer creation.